Principles of Total Quality Management & Eight Principles of TQM.

 Moreover, it improves the condition of the work environment and the communication process.

-Finally, the core principles of TQM raise the profit margin.
+Finally, the core principles of TQM increase profit margins.

 Total Quality Management Tools

-The researchers introduced many tools of the TQM that help the industry operate smoothly with profit.
+The researchers introduced many TQM tools that help the industry operate smoothly and profitably.
 These tools can help the industry in many ways.
-For example, the fundamental strategies are: identifying difficulties with quality, analyzing data, collecting information, identifying the leading causes of the problems, and assessing the results.
+For example, the fundamental strategies are: identifying quality issues, analyzing data, collecting information, identifying the leading causes of the problems, and assessing the results.

 Quality Strategy to Profitability in the Organization

-Since the 1980s, researchers have represented diverse quality management systems to maintain the quality of the products and services in the organization, such as the total quality management system (TQM), Six Sigma, reengineering, skeletal system, and so on.
-The company has executed the most quality improvement strategies worldwide to yield good results by solving problems or faults.
+Since the 1980s, researchers have proposed diverse quality management systems to maintain product and service quality within organizations, such as total quality management (TQM), Six Sigma, reengineering, and the skeletal system.
+The company has implemented the most effective quality improvement strategies worldwide to achieve good results by solving problems and addressing faults.

 The History and Evolution of Quality Management Strategies